PlayFab/thundernetes/docs/FAQ.md

   agentpool: nodepool1
 ```

-You can add this YAML snippet to any workloads you don't want to be scheduled on the GameServer NodePool.
+You should add this YAML snippet to any workloads you don't want to be scheduled on the GameServer NodePool.
 Check [here](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) for additional information on assigning pods to Nodes and check [here](https://docs.microsoft.com/en-us/azure/aks/use-system-pools#system-and-user-node-pools) for more information on AKS system and user node pools.

 ## Not supported features (compared to MPS)